atharvadudhe/Ecommerce-Follow-Along/README.md

 - We have created an new Navbar with links to all pages.
 - We have also implemented the Navbar responsive to all screen sizes.

+## Milestone 16: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have an product info page that display all the product data.
+- We have also implemented the quantity button and add to card button.